LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-13-(CSS-Git).md

 # Lesson 13: CSS and More on Git

-## In the prep work this week (CSS, More Git), the students learned:
+## In the prep work for this lesson, the students learned:

 1. CSS:
    1. Syntax.